2nist/dawsheet/apps/gas/DEPLOY.md

 ```

 - On Windows, you may need to run PowerShell as Administrator to install global npm packages, or install to a user location with `npm install -g --prefix %USERPROFILE%\npm @google/clasp` and add that `npm` folder to your PATH.

+## Running the automated deploy from GitHub Actions (manual)

+I added a workflow `.github/workflows/deploy-clasp.yml` that can be run manually from the Actions UI (or it runs on pushes to `main`).
+To run it manually:

+1. Open your repository on GitHub -> Actions -> select "Deploy Apps Script (clasp)".
+2. Click "Run workflow" (right-hand side).
+Choose the branch you want to run from and click the green "Run workflow" button.

+Before running the workflow manually, add the required repository secrets (Settings → Secrets & variables → Actions):

+- `SA_KEY` — the base64-encoded service account JSON
+- `SCRIPT_ID` — the Apps Script `scriptId` for the project (string like `AKfy...`)

+The workflow will decode `SA_KEY` into `sa.json`, write `apps/gas/.clasp.json` from `SCRIPT_ID`, login clasp with the service account, and push.